vgrebenschikov/amneziawg-tools/README.md

 ### Track DNS Changes

-If peer endpoint defined as a hostname - pereodically check if hostname was changed, and if changed update peer endpoint according to new hostname.
+If peer endpoint defined as a hostname - pereodically (timeount in seconds) check if hostname was changed, and if changed update peer endpoint according to new hostname.
 Quite useful in case of DDNS configuations.

 Defautl values is 0, disabled.